 Crap…I gotta get going… I will finish this BLOG when I get back.

-So, I checked out several dual-band transceiver and purchased one — Anytone D868UV; and, miserably failed my expectations; hence, I was pretty much resolved to the fact that I would have to make sure I carried a functional laptop with me each time I go for my ICS-based emergency comm drills or get deployed in the event that a catastrophe hits San Francisco.
+So, I checked out several dual-band transceiver and purchased one — Anytone D868UV; and, it miserably failed my expectations; hence, I was pretty much resolved to the fact that I would have to make sure I carried a functional laptop with me each time I go for my ICS-based emergency mission-critical comms drills or get deployed in the event that a catastrophe hits San Francisco.
+As you know, the Motorola transceivers can only be programmed via a laptop.

 UPDATE: I got FPP for my Motorolas…click here.